Halasana Benefits: Strengthen Your Spine and Reduce Stress

 • It helps to improve blood circulation to the upper part of the body as your body comes upside down.

-• This pose can be helpful during menopause to relieve stress and tension.
+• This yoga pose can be helpful during menopause to relieve stress and tension.

 • It also enhances the leg and abdominal muscles.